The DIY Wattle Fence Guide - How to Build & Preserve

 Do you have a lovely garden, but frustrated over little produce thieves?
 You also want a robust fence but do not want to invest too much?
 We have the perfect solution for you- a wattle fence.

 The best deal about a wattle fence is that it can be made from materials that you have stored or lying around.
 And if that is not the case, you can simply forage in the nearby woods for the stuff you need.

 But before we dive deeper into the fencing mechanics, let us discuss some interesting historical aspects of wattle fencing.

 What is a Wattle Fence?

 The wattle method is a very convenient method of constructing a woven fence in English countries.
 Initially, a wattle fence was created to create a boundary for cattle farms and livestock areas.

-Even today, this type of fence is considered the most versatile construction that is incredibly environmentally friendly and cost-effective.
+Even today, these types of wood fences are considered the most versatile construction that is incredibly environmentally friendly and cost-effective.
 That might be an understatement because there is no cost whatsoever, involved in building on of these wonderful fences.